 Budget and Tax

-Determine the availability of federal social insurance (Social Security, Medicare), safety net (Medicaid, Supplemental Security Income (SSI)), and discretionary programs (such as housing, education, employment, transportation) that people with I/DD rely on for their health, safety, and wellbeing.
-Sufficient tax revenue must be raised in order to properly fund these programs.
+Sufficient tax revenue must be raised in order to appropriately fund social insurance (Social Security, Medicare), safety net (Medicaid, Supplemental Security Income (SSI)), and discretionary programs (such as housing, education, employment, and transportation) that people with I/DD rely on for their health, safety, and wellbeing.

-The foundation for the services and protections that people with I/DD enjoy today.
-Civil rights must be preserved through vigilant enforcement of laws and regulations as well as strong opposition to efforts to limit the rights of people with I/DD.
+Civil rights must be preserved through vigilant enforcement of laws and regulations as well as strong opposition to efforts that limit the rights of people with I/DD.

 Direct Support Professionals

 These professionals must be well trained and fairly compensated to provide the necessary supports and services for people with I/DD where they work and live.

 The education system must help people with I/DD to achieve their full potential and independence by having high expectations, integrated instruction by highly qualified teachers, inclusive classrooms, appropriate assessments, and only using positive behavioral supports to address problem behaviors.